nasa/CTF/plugins/cfs/README.md

 ### CheckTlmValue
 Checks that a telemetry message matching the given parameters has been received from the CFS target.
 - **target:** (Optional) A previously registered target name.
 If no name is given, applies to all registered targets.
+- **backward:** (Optional) unit of seconds.
+Allow CTF to search telemetry messages received before this instruction calls.
+The default value is 0. **Highly recommend not to change the default value**.
 - **mid**: The telemetry message ID to check.
 - **args**: an array of argument objects that describe the values to be checked.
 Multiple arguments can be listed here to check multiple attributes of a given packet at once.
     - **compare**: How to compare the telemetry value with the test value.
     Must be one of: `==`, `<=`, `<`, `>`, `>=`, `!=`, `streq` (string equal), `strneq` (string not equal), `regex` (any regex match on a string).
     - **variable**: The attribute in the telemetry packet to check against.
-    - **expected_mid** (optional): The telemetry message ID where the expected value can be found.
-Only needed if the check will be performed between two variables.
-    This must match a name that was defined for this MID in the CCDD. (string)
+It may be a simple type (number,bool, string) or an array.
-    - **value**: The value to compare against. (number, string, bool) Note that the single value must be contained in a list: **"value":[0]**, not **"value":0**.
-Also if the command is called within a function and the value is a function parameter, put the parameter name as a string: **"value":["myParamName"]**.
-If **expected_mid** is set, this field should contain the variable path to be checked.
+    - **value**: The value to compare against.
+And if the command is called within a function and the value is a function parameter, put the parameter name as a string: **"value":["myParamName"]**.
+If variable is an array of complex structure, the value is {key:value} pairs.
+Refer to functional_tests/plugin_tests/Test_CCDD_Definition.json as an example.
     - **tolerance**: floating point tolerance.
     - **tolerance_plus/tolerance_minus**: non-symmetric floating point tolerance.